 How to know which font to use

 When making the final decision on your font, try and think of all the different situations where it could potentially be displayed.

 Consider what your content is going to look like and what it will be about.
 If you allow for variations in copy size, your font can become very flexible.

 What will be the role of the font in your design?
 Will it make it look formal, add energy to it, inspire people or evoke certain emotions.

-The following fonts and font combinations have been chosen, not only because they are unique, but because they were used so appropriately in the designs they feature in.
+The following fonts and font combinations have been chosen, not only because they are unique, but because they were used so appropriately in the designs they feature in - whether used in next marketing campaign or choosing the best font for your resume.
 So without further ado, here is our list of 75 unique fonts and some advice on how to use them.

 Advent Pro - Caveat

 A truly modern creation, Advent Pro has some of the characteristics of a sans-serif font, but adds a new and exciting twist.
 When combined with Caveat, both fonts complement each other brilliantly.
 Caveat is perfect for short annotations, but can be just as easily used in a body of text.
 Seen here on a 21st birthday card template, Advent Pro aims for a serious tone, while Caveat breaks through that with its fun nature.
 The word ‘legal’ is written in Caveat and this symbolises the new and exciting opportunities that await the birthday girl or boy.